top of page

 Salt

-Sodium is a necessary nutrient so don't get scared of it.
+Sodium is a necessary nutrient so don't get scared of it, it helps cover off Iodine and Chlorine nutritional requirements.
 Salt is generally added to pet food at 1% of the formula, therefore anything after this word you can pretty much guarantee is less than 1% of the formula.

-Now, let's look at the Prime100 speciality rolls, these are generally single protein, novel protein and/or for dogs with medical conditions, you can see the whole range here - I'd like to add at this point that I have no relationship with Prime100 or any other dog food company.
+Now, let's look at the Prime100 speciality rolls, these are generally single protein, novel protein and/or for dogs with medical conditions, you can see the whole range here - I'd like to add at this point that I have no relationship with Prime100 or any other dog food company for that matter.

-Lots of fresh food feeders use Prime100 as treats but they are also a great intermediate step between dry food and raw for sensitive dogs.
-These rolls have a higher price tag than supermarket options because they are simply higher quality.
+Lots of fresh food feeders use Prime100 as training treats but they are also a great intermediate step between dry food and raw feeding for sensitive dogs.
+These rolls have a higher price tag than supermarket options because they are apparently of higher quality.

 We're going to have a look at the Duck version, they state that this diet is specifically designed to provide a low GI source of protein and functional fibre for dogs.
-Prime100 suggests this diet is ideal for dogs with food sensitivities or food allergies and as a hypoallergenic alternative for dogs that are food sensitive to common proteins. $22.99 for 2 kilos at Petbarn.
+Prime100 suggests this diet is ideal for dogs with food sensitivities or food allergies and as a hypoallergenic alternative for dogs that are food sensitive to common proteins. $22.99 for 2 kilos at Petbarn, this price remains the same since I first wrote this article a year ago.

 A lovely novel protein that many dogs haven't had before so can be used in food elimination trials for dogs with allergies.